tamnorris94/Cucumber_RestAssured_Framework/README.md

 # Cucumber_RestAssured_Framework
-Framework to test Weather API using cucumeber and RestAssured
+Framework to test Users API using cucumeber and RestAssured

-This project is used to validate responses to the weather api endpoint
+This project is used to validate responses to the users api endpoint

 It uses cucumber feature files to define the test scenarios.
-The API requests are submitted and validated using a Step definiton file and the RestAssured library.
+The API requests are submitted and validated using a Step definiton file incorporating the RestAssured library to validate details contained in json response body.

 #### How to download project from Github to Intellij